-In January 2010, ASU 2010-06 was issued to amend FASB ASC 820.
-The amendment requires new disclosures for increased transparency and disaggregation.
-These include new requirements for disclosures about transfers into and out of Levels 1 and 2 and separate disclosures about purchases, sales, issuances, and settlements related to Level 3 measurements.
-It also clarifies existing fair value disclosures regarding the level of disaggregation and the inputs and valuation techniques used to measure fair value.
+In January 2010, Accounting Standard Update (ASU) 2010-06 was issued to amend the FASB ASC 820.
+The amendment requires new disclosures for increased transparency and disaggregation, including new requirements for disclosures about transfers into and out of Levels 1 and 2 and separate disclosures about purchases, sales, issuances, and settlements related to Level 3 measurements.
+The amendment also clarifies existing fair value disclosures regarding the level of disaggregation and the inputs and valuation techniques used to measure fair value.
 This guidance was effective for the University in fiscal year 2010, except for the requirement to provide the Level 3 activity of purchases, sales, issuances, and settlements on a gross basis, which will be effective in fiscal year 2012.
 Implementation in fiscal year 2010 required additional disclosures incorporated in note 4; the University is evaluating the impact of future implementation on the consolidated financial statements.